Life Learning Means Giving Up the Power to

 In his book Unconditional Parenting, Alfie Kohn notes that “controlling parents” are actually conveying to their kids that they love them conditionally – that is, only when they achieve or behave.
 Respected kids feel loved unconditionally, and comfortable in their own skin.
 And that will help them grow up with their self-esteem and confidence intact, ready to take on any opportunities and challenges life offers.

 Wendy Priesnitz is Life Learning Magazine’s Founder and Editor.
-She is the mother of two grown daughters who were unschooled, the step-grandmother of two, as well as the author of twelve books.
+She is the mother of two grown daughters who lived and learned without school, the step-grandmother of two, as well as the author of thirteen books.